pachyderm/docs/content/latest/deploy-manage/deploy/import-kubernetes-context.md

 ---
 # metadata #
 title:  Import a Kubernetes Context
-description: Learn how to import and embed a Kubernetes Context into a Pachyderm context.
+description: Learn how to import and embed a Kubernetes Context into a MLDM context.
 date:
 # taxonomy #
 tags: ["kubernetes"]